 The dining area is quite spacious, you can dine at the comfort of the air-conditioned hall, or enjoy the sea view at the covered patio.
 There are KTV rooms and karaoke facilities available for occasions such as wedding banquets, birthdays, company’s functions, etc. But the wall panels weren’t that good at blocking sounds, live concert is fairly audible in the air-conditioned dining area.

-Given the ample seating capacity and presentable settings, this place is considerably good for functions or recommendations despite having a few hits and misses in taste.
+Given the ample seating capacity and presentable settings, this place is considerably good for functions despite having a few hits and misses in taste.

 Kim’s Seafood Palace